Life can change in an instant.

-The executor or the next of kin intending to apply for letters of administration where there is no Will is responsible for making the funeral arrangements if the will maker has not already made those arrangements.
-The executor should follow any directions left by the will maker as to the funeral arrangements but is not bound to do following those directions.
+The executor or the next of kin intending to apply for Letters of Administration where there is no Will, is responsible for making the funeral arrangements if the Will maker has not already made those arrangements.
+The executor should follow any directions left by the Will maker as to the funeral arrangements but is not bound to follow those directions.

 If the executor is not an immediate family member, then the executor should consult with the family about the funeral arrangements.
 The reasonable cost of the funeral is an expense of the estate, but the executor should be careful not to incur expenses beyond the available funds in the estate.